brite-code/brite/docs/spec/src/types.md

 MemberType : PrimaryType `.` Identifier

-Resolves a specicic type of any kind from a namespace.
+Resolves a specific type of any kind from a namespace.

 ```ite example
 type Component = React.Component